uchicago-cs/cmsc22000/website/content/labs/lab1.md

 Wait!
 What an embarassing typo!
 Find out how you can edit the commit message of an existing commit (i.e., the solution is not to create a new commit; you have to find out how to edit the commit message of the commit you just created).
 Update the commit message to be "Adding Task 7".

 Edit `tasks.txt` to explain how you updated the commit message (feel free to simply copy-paste the command you ran and its output).
 Make sure to explain how you found out the answer to this questions! (including citing any relevant sources).
-When you're done editing `tasks.txt`, make sure to add, commit and push your changes with.
+When you're done editing `tasks.txt`, make sure to add, commit and push your changes.

-#### Task 11
+#### Task 8

 (5 points) Having to enter your username and password every time you run `git push` is becoming a bit annoying.
 Find out how you can tell Git to save your username and password securely, so you don't have to enter it every time you run `git push` or `git pull`.
+Explain what steps you took in `tasks.txt` (copy-pasting the command(s) you ran and their output is also enough)

-#### Task 8
+#### Task 9

 (5 points) Take a look at the following project on GitHub: https://github.com/junegunn/fzf.
 All you need to know about this project is that it provides a very handy tool called `fzf` that is run from the terminal, and which can take some number of command-line arguments.

-Clone this repository on your machine, and find the exact commit where the authors of this project added a `--no-mouse` option to the `fzf` command.
-You should be able to find this out using only Git commands (you do not need to build the project, run it, etc.).
+Notice how the GitHub web interface has a number of similarities with the GitLab web interface: you can explore the files in the repository, past commits, etc. You should be able to figure out how to clone this repository on your machine.
+Then, find the exact commit where the authors of this project added a `--no-mouse` option to the `fzf` command (hint: commit messages will usually mention when a new feature is added, and this project is no exception).
+Take into account that you should be able to find this out using only Git commands (you do not need to build the project, run it, etc.).
 Include the commit SHA and commit message in `tasks.txt`, and explain how you located that commit.

-#### Task 9
+#### Task 10

 (5 point) Edit `README.md` and add any content to the file.
 Figure out how you can get Git to tell you the changes you've made to the file relative to the latest commit.
 Note that this is different from using `git show`, as we have not yet committed these changes.
 Once you have figured this out, and updated `tasks.txt` accordingly, undo these changes using `git checkout`.

-#### Task 10
+#### Task 11

 (5 points) Create a file called `mistake.txt` with any content.
 Add, commit, and push it to your repository.

 Actually, adding that file was a mistake (duh!).
 Figure out how to remove that file from your repository, while keeping a record of the fact that the file existed at some point.
 In other words, we are not asking you to *undo* the commit that created the file.
 We're asking you to create a commit that will remove the file.
-Explain `tasks.txt` how you did this.
+Explain in `tasks.txt` how you did this.

+Note: The next task asks you to do something similar, and this task can technically be accomplished using the same (more general) mechanism in Task 12.
+For this task, you should find a command that specifically allows you to remove files.

-#### Task 11
+#### Task 12

 (10 points) Edit `README.md` to add the text `This is a mistake`.
 Add and commit (but do not push) this change.
 Edit the file again to add the test `This is also a mistake`.
 Add and commit (but do not push) this change.